Charlie Villanueva: Toronto Raptors (2005–2006)

 Villanueva was selected by the Toronto Raptors with the seventh overall pick in the 2005 NBA draft.
 Despite being panned by critics as soon as his name was called in the draft, Villanueva responded with a solid rookie season.
 He averaged 13.0 points and 6.4 rebounds in 81 games.
 He finished second among rookies in points and rebounds, and third in minutes and blocked shots.
 He also tallied 12 double-doubles and set the Raptors' rookie records for points (48) and rebounds (18) in a game.
 He also appeared in the Rookie Challenge and was named to the All-NBA Rookie first team.

 Milwaukee Bucks (2006–2009)

 On June 30, 2006, Villanueva was traded to the Milwaukee Bucks in exchange for T. J. Ford.
+(In 2026, Villanueva revealed that a girlfriend of one of his brothers at the time had shared advanced knowledge of the trade.)
 On April 9, 2008, Villanueva scored a season-high 38 points and made a career-high seven 3-point shots during a loss against his former team, the Raptors.

 In March 2009, Villanueva was reprimanded by Bucks coach Scott Skiles for posting a message on his Twitter account during halftime of the Bucks–Celtics game.
 Despite the mishap, Villanueva's 2008–09 season turned out to be a career-best season for him as he averaged 16.2 points and 6.7 rebounds per game.
 On March 3, 2009, Villanueva scored 24 points and grabbed 15 rebounds during a loss to the New Jersey Nets.